-I began watching the show in 2005 during season two.
+I began watching the show in 2005 during season 2.
 Watching these people slowly motivated me.
 These folks were just like me, overweight and just not in control of their lives.
 Like most, I watched for a few seasons, wanting to change, but not truly doing anything about it.

-It was in late 2008, during season five that I knew I had to do something.
+It was in late 2008, during season 5, that I knew I had to do something.
 Like most of the contestants, it took a life-changing moment for me to officially commit.
 That moment came after seeing a candid photo of myself and no longer wanting to be that girl.
 You always know that you are overweight, that you are fat and unhealthy, but it’s not easy to truly admit that.
 The photo and Biggest Loser inspired and motivated me to change my life.
-From that moment forward, I committed to better myself.
+From that moment forward I committed to better myself.

 No longer was I that girl just watching from the sidelines each week, but I was getting in the game.
 I wanted to be like those contestants.
 I wanted to eat better, work out and no longer be ‘the fat girl.’
 I went from someone who hated to get off the couch, to someone who went to the gym 3-4 days a week willingly.
 I began to learn about calories and what I needed to do to lose weight.
 The Biggest Loser was a big part of my learning curve.

 Through the years, The Biggest Loser had it’s ups and downs.
 Each season was different than the one before.
 At the core, it was about losing weight.
 And yes, losing the most weight percentage-wise.
-Because we cannot forget that the show was a game, a reality show.
+We cannot forget that the show was a game, a reality show.
 While I fully believe the trainers always wanted the best for these people, the show existed in the form of a reality game show.
 Each week, someone who didn’t lose the most weight on a team would pack their bags and go home.

 As far as the gaming aspect of Biggest Loser, I have mixed feelings.
 I always wanted everyone to lose weight and get healthy.
 That would make them all winners.
-But, NBC created something to both inspire and entertain.
+But NBC created something to both inspire and entertain.
 I doubt simply watching a group of overweight people lose weight successfully without some kind of twist would bring in a lot of viewers and advertisers.
 As humans, we want competition, and not everyone can come out the ultimate winner.

-In the end, Biggest Loser showed that most of the contestants succeeded, they lost weight and became healthier.
+In the end, Biggest Loser showed that most of the contestants succeeded.
+They lost weight and became healthier.
 Winning isn’t always about that Biggest Loser title and the monetary prize that came with it.
 Sometimes, winning is about getting your life back.

 The Biggest Loser taught it’s contestants about better eating and living, and it did the same for it’s viewers.
-It was the diving board for all of the knowledge I came to learn.
-I never understood about things called calories and why you need to have a calorie depletion to drop the pounds.
+It was the diving board for all of the lessons I came to learn.
+I never understood previously about things called calories and why you need to have a calorie depletion to drop the pounds.

-So, this long-winded post is all in response to hearing that some former contestants say that they were mistreated on Biggest Loser.
+So this long-winded post is all in response to hearing that some former contestants say that they were mistreated on Biggest Loser.
 While I don’t know what their experience was like, nor do I believe they are lying, I suppose it wasn’t bound to be happy for everyone.
-You stick a group of people in a house who are calorie-restricted and have to sweat their butts off 8-hours a day, at least one or two aren’t going to find the experience a good one.
+You stick a group of people in a house who are calorie-restricted and have to sweat their butts off 8-hours a day; at least one or two aren’t going to find the experience a good one.
 It would be quite amazing if they all did.

 Should The Biggest Loser return?
 Personally, I would love to see it come back.
-Maybe give it a year or so, make sure you add more support for the contestants on the ranch, improve things.
+Maybe give it a year or so, make sure you add more support for the contestants on the Ranch, improve things.
 I think the positive outcomes outnumber the negative.
 Folks on and off the ranch learned a lot about health and fitness because of The Biggest Loser.
 That’s a great thing for us all.